Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 <img src="Blank diagram (1).png" width="400" />

+>Flowchart: A model to explain how my code functions

 For a quick explanation, card 1 is requested to be used when the game starts.
 To prepare card 1, it grabs card data, such as the graphic and text databases.
 With the data, it puts the product on the display, where it waits for a button press.
 If they don’t press a button, it will loop until a button is pressed, where the card linked to the button repeats the same process.

 ## Challenges